Far and Away: Critical response

 Todd McCarthy of Variety called it "handsomely mounted and amiably performed but leisurely and without much dramatic urgency."

 Hal Hinson of The Washington Post wrote: "Far and Away... is the director's attempt to step into the cinematic shoes of directors John Ford and David Lean.
 And, certainly, he's stepped into something with this sprawling, old-fashioned melodrama."

 Writer Tony Parsons called it "a stinker of a picture...which was far and away the worst film I have ever seen."

 The film was nominated for a Golden Raspberry Award for Worst Original Song for the song "Book of Days".

-Telecast

-For its airing on ABC in March 1995, the network reinstated 35 minutes of deleted scenes to fill two two-hour blocks over two nights.